Frank Hague: National figure

 In the 1932 United States presidential election, Hague backed Smith against Franklin D. Roosevelt during the race for the Democratic nomination.
 At the convention Hague alleged that Roosevelt could not win the election and would lose every state east of the Mississippi.
 Nevertheless, Roosevelt was nominated, and Hague acted quickly to preserve his influence and power in the party.
 He telephoned Roosevelt's campaign manager, James A. Farley, and offered the New Jersey governor's summer residence in Sea Girt for Roosevelt's campaign kickoff.
 Farley accepted, and on August 27, 1932, Hague arranged for a crowd of more than 100,000 people, many brought by train, to greet Roosevelt.
 The nominee stated, "There is no general who could have assembled such a host as my old friend, the mayor of Jersey City", words that were taken as forgiveness of Hague.
-In November, Roosevelt won the presidency and became the first Democratic candidate since Wilson to win New Jersey, by 31,000 votes, aided by 118,000 votes from Hudson County.
+In November, Roosevelt won the presidency and became the first Democratic candidate since Wilson to win New Jersey, by 31,000 votes, aided by a margin of 118,000 votes from Hudson County.